rmorshea/rmorshea.github.io/docs/resume.md

 [:fontawesome-brands-linkedin: LinkedIn](https://linkedin.com/in/rmorshea) |
 [:fontawesome-brands-twitter: Twitter](https://twitter.com/)

-A software engineer with experience across the stack as a learner and a leader in open source and enterprise.
-Having worked on projects from their inception to their long decline he believes the written and verbal communication of one's work forms the foundation of its sustainability.
+Ryan is software engineer with 5 years experience as a Python developer who is passionate about data visualization and analysis.
+He has worked across the stack as a learner and a leader in open source and enterprise.
+His most valued skills are those that allow him to communicate big ideas and advocate for change.

 ## Work Experience